JamesLaverack/mrpack-container/README.md

 You will need to mount:
 - A Minecraft server var, usually at `/var/minecraft/sever.jar`
-- If the eula wasn't accepted at build time, then you'll need to do it now by mounting in a text file containing `eula=true` to `/var/minecraft/eula.txt`.
+- A file to accept the Minecraft [EULA](https://www.minecraft.net/en-us/eula), usually a text file containing `eula=true` at `/var/minecraft/eula.txt`.

 And you will probably **want** to mount:
 - A settings file, usually at `/var/minecraft/server.properties`